 Guard, Spreader, Anti-Kickback Pawls

 The clear polycarbonate guard allows the operator to see the blade cut the workpiece during operation.
 This guard is designed to lift as the workpiece is pushed into the blade and remains in contact with the workpiece throughout the entire cut.

 Miter Fence with Flip Stop

-The W1819 features a miter fence with flip stop.
-This miter fence provides greater workpiece support than the miter gauge alone, and is ideal for longer workpieces.
+The W1819 features a miter fence with a flip stop.
+This miter fence provides greater workpiece support than the miter gauge and is ideal for longer workpieces.

-The riving knife works in the same manner as the spreader on the blade guard assembly.
+The riving knife works the same way as the spreader on the blade guard assembly.
 It is a metal plate that prevents the newly-cut workpiece from pinching the backside of the blade and causing kickback.

 Specifications and Features

 - Cast iron table size: 27 inches x 40-1/4 inches

 - Table size with extension: 27 inches x 53-5/8 inches

 - Overall dimensions: 62 inches L x 41 inches W x 40 inches H